Colimit-Based Composition of High-Level Computing Devices: Implementation

 \section{Implementation}

-We implemented the semantics of the computon model in Idris 2 \cite{brady_idris_2021} which, as a functional programming language treating (dependent) types as first-class entities, allows an almost direct realisation of the key semantic constructs.
+We implemented the semantics of the computon model in Idris 2 \cite{bradyidris2021}, a functional programming language that treats (dependent) types as first-class entities, which allowed an almost direct realisation of the key semantic constructs.
 The first step in this process was to select a suitable representation for finite sets and total functions.
-For this, we found $\code{Fin n}$ adequate, which is a type with exactly $n$ inhabitants corresponding to the natural numbers ${0,\ldots,n-1}$.
+For this, we found $\code{Fin m}$ adequate, which is a type with exactly $m$ inhabitants corresponding to the natural numbers ${0,\ldots,m-1}$.
 Totality of $\code{Fin}$ functions is a built-in property enforced by the Idris compiler.
 After deciding such representations, we implemented a suite of Idris functions to perform basic set operations such as fiber and image.
 With this, we subsequently implemented functions to compute disjoint union, union and pushout over $\code{Fin}$ types.

 Our purpose is to support automated composition via control-driven composition operators, so we are interested in the computational angle of colimit constructions.
-Accordingly, both union and disjoint union are characterised as records with four fields each: the cardinality of two operands and two canonical injections from operands to the colimit construction being built.
-Cardinalities play an important role in our implementation since they define actual finite sets.\footnote{This simplification comes from the fact that the isomorphism class of a finite set $A$ can be identified with $|A|$.} Accordingly, considering that $\code{Fin n}$ has exactly $n$ monotonically increasing inhabitants, the disjoint union and union of $\code{Fin m}$ with $\code{Fin n}$ is simply $\code{m+n}$ and $\code{maximum(m,n)}$, correspondingly.
+Accordingly, both union and disjoint union are characterised as records with four fields each: the cardinality of two operands and two canonical injections from the operands to the colimit construction being built.
+Cardinalities play an important role in our implementation since they define actual finite sets.\footnote{This simplification comes from the fact that the isomorphism class of a finite set $A$ can be identified with $|A|$.} Accordingly, considering that $\code{Fin m}$ has exactly $m$ monotonically increasing inhabitants, the disjoint union and union of $\code{Fin x}$ with $\code{Fin y}$ is simply $\code{x+y}$ and $\code{maximum(x,y)}$, correspondingly.
 The pushout of $\code{Fin}$ functions is a record that contains the cardinality of the pushout object as well as the two pushout-induced functions into the pushout object.
-Automatically constructing such functions is done through Algorithm \ref{alg:pushout} (presented in Appendix \ref{app:algorithms}).
+Automatically constructing such functions is done through a concrete algorithm.